chenju2k6/SUBlockchainLabs/lab3.1/README.md

     - Answer: One of possible reasons is your VM/OS does not have enough memory.
 We recommend at least 4 GB for mining.
 If you don't run mining, you don't have to allocate large memory for this lab.
 - Q3: When my terminal crashes in VM (e.g., during mining),  I cannot restart the `geth` properly.
     - Answer: You can restart the VM to get around this issue.
 (Terminal crash may mess up network stack in your VM which `geth` depends on).

+- Q4: How to check if the mining is working?
+    - Answer: You could check the status by running "eth.mining", which returns either "true" or "false" to indicate if the node is mining or not.
+(Note: "miner.getHashrate()" may return "0" even if the mining is on-going)